jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 - This setting controls the maximum size of the storage for utilities in a cache that does not get cleared out in the same way as the Client's Download Cache.
 - This cache is designed for small files that are used across many different actions where you would not want them to have to be redownloaded everytime.
+- BigFix actions that have downloads that are already cached will work without network connectivity!

 ## I'm Convinced, Now What?